Policy last updated

 The Charter of Human Rights and Responsibilities Act 2006 (Charter) requires public authorities to act compatibly with the Charter and give proper consideration to relevant human rights in making decisions.
 This obligation applies to decision makers involved in assessing requests for NDIS funded therapy in schools.

-When assessing a therapy request, decision makers must turn their minds to the possible impact of the decision on the student’s human rights.
+When assessing a therapy request, principals must consider the possible impact of the decision on the student’s human rights.
 Refer to Equal Opportunity and Human Rights – Students for more information.

 For questions regarding the impact of the Charter on any decision to refuse a request for NDIS therapy, please contact Legal Division at legal.services@education.vic.gov.au